 In many cases, a business may re-emerge from Chapter 11 bankruptcy and continue to operate normally.
 In other cases, the reorganized business can be sold after some period of time.

 In a Chapter 13 bankruptcy case, an individual with regular income repays all, or a portion of his or her debts over a three-to-five-year period through a monthly payment plan approved by the Bankruptcy Court.
 For that reason, a Chapter 13 bankruptcy case is sometimes referred to as a “wage-earner plan.”
 Also, many sole proprietors file Chapter 13 bankruptcy plans to restructure how their debts are repaid.
 The Chapter 13 Bankruptcy Trustee does not take possession of non-exempt assets, but supervises the case and administers the payments to creditors under the Chapter 13 bankruptcy plan.
 In exchange for these payments, you can keep property you have, which a trustee would sell from under you in chapter 7 bankruptcy.
 So in chapter 13 bankruptcies, you can:

 - Save your business

-The amount of your plan payment and the length of your plan depend on a number of factors.
+The amount of your plan payment and the length of your plan depends on a number of factors.
 One factor is how much disposable income you have left over every month after you pay your living expenses.
 A second factor is how much you are behind on your secured debts (e.g., mortgage, car payment, etc.)

-The most common reasons for consumer bankruptcy are (a) loss of a job or long-term layoffs; (b) loss of overtime hours; (c) lengthy illnesses and large medical expenses; (d) death or disability of a spouse; (e) separation, divorce and marital problems; (f) seriously over-extended credit; and (g) large unexpected expenses.
+The most common reasons for consumer bankruptcy claims are (a) loss of a job or long-term layoffs; (b) loss of overtime hours; (c) lengthy illnesses and large medical expenses; (d) death or disability of a spouse; (e) separation, divorce and marital problems; (f) seriously over-extended credit; and (g) large unexpected expenses.